 No matter how you spell it or pronounce it, this common dish is served in various styles around the world.
 Only because it is straight up delicious!
-For Westerners, it is like a flavorful minced meat hamburger, in an elongated shape and cooked over an open fire.
+For Westerners, it is like a flavorful minced meat hamburger, in an elongated shape, and then cooked over an open fire.
 Although the majority of us have tried kebab, eating it in Jordan takes on a whole new meaning.
-It comes down to the local ingredients of the fresh meat used and the country’s own spices.
-The kebabs in Jordan are juicy, the meat tastes very fresh and it is full of wonderful flavor.
+It comes down to the local ingredients of the fresh meat used, and the country’s own spices.
+The kebabs in Jordan are juicy, the meat tastes very fresh, and it is full of wonderful flavor.

 Mamoul – Arabic Cookies

-Although I grew up in a suburb of Los Angeles with many ethnicities around me, it took a trip to Jordan to discover Mamoul!
+Although I grew up in a suburb of Los Angeles with many ethnicities around me, it took a trip to Jordan to discover Mamoul.
 I am actually upset that my Middle Eastern friends never handed me a cookie over the years- JK (not really).
-These delicious cookies are filled with dates, nuts and sometimes figs. It sounds delicious, right?
-I think it would go wonderful with a cheese plate and wine!
-You do not have to travel to the Middle East to find Mamoul as they are sold at international or Arabic markets.
-You can also makek them at home with an online recipe.
+These delicious cookies are filled with dates, nuts and, sometimes figs.

 Arabic Bread and Laughing Cow Cheese